allu3-4/allu3-4/README.md

 ## 👋

-Learning Python and SQL  as a personal interest, wanting to broaden my skill set beyond my studies.
+Learning Python and Database Management as a personal interest

 Currently collaborating on a data-driven website for Liiga, Finlands top hockey league, that leverages statistical models and AI to generate predictions for bettors.